simonmika/egmontmika.com/content/blog/planning-to-start-a-church.md

 It’s easy to imagine that the only way to start a church is by:

 - Renting an auditorium,
-- Hiring a worship team,
+- Engaging a worship team,
 - Gathering a crowd.

 Of course, this isn’t true.